UVSasa/Splunk-Investigations/Detecting_Shells.md

 **Attacker Activity**
 1) Here as the attacker I stood up a simple HTTP server (python3 -m http.server) on the attacker VM in the directory containing the payload, representing an adversary-controlled staging/distribution point.
-2) From the target VM, initiated an outbound HTTP request (via browser or command-line tool like curl/certutil, depending on OS) to pull the file down - simulating a user or script fetching a malicious file, similiar phishing-link or waterhole delivery in the wild.
+2) From the target machine, initiated an outbound HTTP request (via browser or command-line tool like curl/certutil, depending on OS) to pull the file down - simulating a user or script fetching a malicious file, similiar phishing-link or waterhole delivery in the wild.
 3) Confirmed successful transfer by validating the file existed on the target with matching hash to the source payload
 4) Kept this entirely within an isolated, host-only lab network with no internet-facing exposure, since delivery in a real intrusion would typically ride over email, a compromised website, or USB - I used HTTP as a safe, observable stand-in for those vectors.